jwe4ec/fy7e6/README.md

 ## TODOs

-- Revise Scripts 14a-14d for reproducibility (e.g., fix file paths)
-- Consider transferring individual results from `scratch` directory before Script 14c was run
+- Finalize Scripts 12a-14d (e.g., set seed in 14a, resolve TODO in 14b)
 - Rerun "a1" and "a2" models to compute intervals for additional parameters

 ### Hold